dbmi-bgm/granite/README.md

                             [e.g. -i file_1 file_2 ...], expected bgzip and tabix
                             indexed RCK files
       -o OUTPUTFILE, --outputfile OUTPUTFILE
-                            output file to write results as BGI format (binary hdf5), use .bgi as extension
+                            output file to write results as BIG format (binary hdf5), use .big as extension
       -r REGIONFILE, --regionfile REGIONFILE
                             file containing regions to be used [e.g. chr1:1-10000000, 1:1-10000000, chr1, 1] listed as a